Grants at Mount Mary

-Nearly 90 percent of undergraduate students at Mount Mary University receive need-based scholarships or grant aid.
+100% of undergraduate students at Mount Mary University receive financial aid.
 A grant is a form of gift aid for undergraduate and graduate students that you do not need to repay, if the enrollment period (semester) for which it was awarded is completed.

 Grants can come from the federal and/or state governments or Mount Mary University awards some institutional grants that are contingent upon full-time enrollment.
 Amounts of grants are subject to change each year, depending upon availability of funds.

 To apply for grants, you must complete the Free Application for Federal Student Aid (FAFSA) and demonstrate need (as determined by the FAFSA).
 Other federal and/or state requirements may apply.
 Learn more about how to apply for financial aid.